Marharet/travel-journal/README.md

-# Getting Started with Create React App
+# Learning React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to improve my skills in React JS.
+Project to rease more practise in creating template for similiar data and getting information for it from file.You can reach this page by https://marharet.github.io/travel-journal/

 ## Available Scripts